How to Implement QA/QC Checklists in Digital Takeoff Reviews

 • Work better as a team

-• Avoid costly changes later
+• Avoid costly takeoff changes later

 When done right, QA/QC makes your estimates more accurate and your bids more competitive.